semenovi/aero-widget/README.md

 - **System monitoring**
   - CPU — total load with actual frequency (GHz), per-logical-core, per-physical-core, or load+temperature view (click to cycle)
-  - GPU — core load, VRAM usage, temperature, or combined view (click to cycle); NVML support for NVIDIA RTX GPUs
+  - GPU — core load, VRAM usage, temperature, or combined view (click to cycle); NVML support for NVIDIA RTX GPUs; GPU hot-spot temperature (e.g. AMD 5000-series) shown alongside edge temperature when available via HWiNFO64
   - RAM — used / total
   - Disk I/O — aggregate or per-disk view (click to cycle)
 - **Per-process top lists** — CPU, GPU, RAM, and Disk top consumers; click a tile to toggle between percent and absolute values; hover freezes the list so you can read it; right-click an entry to kill the process